-Before I left, I was a bit worried about how hot it would be and whether we would spend the entire trip battling big groups of other tourists, but having been on the 8-day Cruise the Hidden Gems of Greece voyage, I can safely say my fears were unfounded for a few reasons.
+Before I left, I was a bit worried about how hot it would be and whether we would spend the entire trip battling big groups of other tourists, but having been on the 8-day Cruising the Islands of Greece and Turkey, I can safely say my fears were unfounded for a few reasons.

 1. A refreshing swim is easy

 If you search for pictures of the Mediterranean in summer, it can be off-putting when you’re faced with images of overcrowded strips of beach, packed with beach umbrellas and sun lounges (that you have to reserve and pay for).
 But, when you’re on a small ship cruise you’re always at close quarters with the sea and you can swim directly off the back of your boat.
 Or, if you prefer to relax on the beach, you’ll have the opportunity to pull up in some of the less frequented beaches, so there will be far fewer bathers to contend with.
 Our swim at Aegialis Beach in Amorgos was virtually tourist-free when we arrived for a dip and was a real highlight of the trip.